ScottyMJacobson/comp20-sjacobson/whereintheworld/README.md

 ###Implemented:
 I believe I have correctly implemented all endpoints.
+WhereInTheWorld is deployed on heroku at [scottyjwhereintheworld.herokuapp.com](scottyjwhereintheworld.herokuapp.com).

 ###Collaborated:
 I did not collaborate with anyone for my project.